M0JXD/.textadept-M0JXD/README.md

 I'm unsure if the Windows implementations will work for other explorers/terminals.

-# UNMAINTAINED MODULES

-These are modules that I no longer or rarely use, but are left up in case someone else wants them.

-## bfstatbar_helper

-A little helper to make it easy to append/prepend the buffer_statusbar.
-I used to use this to show the rows selection but now use a dialog.

-NB: Textadept now supports reading the statusbars so this is rendered obsolete.
-Once version 13 hits stable I will delete this.

 ## Modified File Browser Module

-I now very rarely use the file_browser, instead I prefer to open the system browser (hence the WIP Quick Open module) This is mostly the same as the [original version](https://github.com/orbitalquark/textadept/wiki/ta-filebrowser) but adds some sorting options that refugees from other editors may find helpful. <br>
+I now very rarely use the file_browser, instead I prefer to open the system browser (hence the WIP Quick Open module).
+As such it should be considered unmaintained.
+This is mostly the same as the [original version](https://github.com/orbitalquark/textadept/wiki/ta-filebrowser) but adds some sorting options that refugees from other editors may find helpful. <br>

 NOTE: At the moment this seems a bit broken on Windows.